Odysseas Androutsos F.C.

 A.S.
 Androutsos Gravia (Greek: Α.Σ. Ανδρούτσος Γραβιάς A.S.
-Androutsos Gravias) was an athletic club based in the village of Gravia in Phocis, Greece.
+Androutsos Gravias) is an football club based in the village of Gravia in Phocis, Greece.
 The club had been founded in 1959.
 Its logo and jerseys were red and white, its home games were a navy blue shirt and socks with sky blue pants, and during its away games, it had a white shirt and a sky blue pants.

 Overview

-It played in the third division in the northern group.
+It played in the Gamma Ethniki in the northern group.
 It had been playing in the Gravia public stadium.
-It was relegated during the 2006-07 season and did not have any chances on remaining in the third division, in the 2007-08 season, they played in the fourth division and the prefectural division.
+It was relegated during the 2006-07 season and did not have any chances on remaining in the third division, in the 2007-08 season, they played in the Delta Ethniki and the prefectural division.

 It won their first and only title in 2006 and in the 2006-07 season, it entered for the first time to the National Division.

 In 2008 because of financial difficulties the team merged with Themistoklis Egaleo.
 The club continued to take part in Delta Ethniki, to a new stadium and under the name Themistoklis Egaleo.